Germany's oldest zoo turns 175 | The China Post

 “The zoo founded in 1844 remained small and insignificant in the first three decades of its existence,” he told DW.
 “It did not attract many visitors.”
 By the 1970s, industrialization and the great economic upswing that had allowed the city to grow in importance also led the Berlin Zoo to become a leading zoological institute in Europe: “The businesspeople and merchants in Berlin loved and supported their zoo,” said Maier-Wolthausen.

-In the early 1870s, exotic-looking buildings were added to the zoo, such as the antelope house with its four minarets, an Indian elephant house and the famous elephant gate at the entrance.
+From the early 1870s on, exotic-looking buildings were added to the zoo, such as the antelope house with its four minarets, an Indian elephant house and the famous elephant gate at the entrance.
 The Moorish-inspired palaces, log cabins and half-timbered buildings were designed to represent the foreign lands from which the animals came.
 Huge, richly decorated restaurants as well as concerts made the zoo even more popular.

-The new aquarium not only exhibited fish and marine life, but also birds and reptiles.
+A new aquarium in Berlin not only exhibited fish and marine life, but also birds and reptiles.
 In 1875, the first gorilla to be shown in Europe, called Mpungu, was also part of the exhibitions at the aquarium.
 He however survived only one and a half years.
+In 1913 the zoo opened it’s own on site aquarium.

 Humans exhibited until the 1930s